Our ISEB pre-tests guide features free ISEB pre-test practice papers, ISEB training and skills practice.

 - And the remaining 36 minutes for the verbal reasoning section.

 Students can take the tests together or separately.
 However, each section needs to be completed within the given time allotted to the respective section.
+Overseas candidates can take the exam at the testing centres accepted by the senior schools.

 What sort of questions are in each section of the Common Entrance Exam?